-- appear with unexplained gifts, money or new possessions; - associate with other children involved in exploitation; - have been the victim or perpetrator of serious violence (e.g. knife crime); - suffer from changes in emotional well-being; - misuse drugs and alcohol; - go missing for periods of time or regularly come home late and are found in areas away from their home; - are found in accommodation that they have no connection with; and - regularly miss school or education or do not take part in education.
+- appear with unexplained gifts, money or new possessions; - associate with other children involved in exploitation; - have been the victim or perpetrator or alleged perpetrator of serious violence (e.g. knife crime); - suffer from changes in emotional well-being; - misuse drugs and alcohol; - go missing for periods of time (from school or home) and are subsequently found in areas away from their home or school; - are found in accommodation that they have no connection with; and - regularly miss school or education or do not take part in education.

 All staff will be aware that children who are involved in criminal exploitation often commit crimes themselves, therefore their vulnerability as victims is not always recognised by adults and professionals.
 They may still have been exploited even if the activity appears to be something they have agreed or consented to.
 Staff will also have an understanding of the fact that the experience of girls who are criminally exploited can be very different to that of boys.
-The indicators may not be the same, however professionals should be aware that girls are at risk of criminal exploitation too.
+The indicators may not be the same, however professionals should be aware that girls are at risk of exploitation too.
 It is also important to note that both boys and girls being criminally exploited may be at higher risk of sexual exploitation.

 All staff will be aware that child sexual exploitation is child sexual abuse.
-Exploitation of this nature can be a one off occurrence and may happen without the child's immediate knowledge e.g. through the sharing of videos or images.
+Exploitation of this nature can be a one-off occurrence and may happen without the child's immediate knowledge e.g. through the sharing of videos or images.
 It can also affect any child who has been coerced into engaging in sexual activities.
-This includes 16 and 17 year olds who can legally consent to have sex.
+This includes 16- and 17-year-olds who can legally consent to have sex.
 Some children may not realise they are being exploited e.g. because they believe they are in a genuine relationship.